ShorelineCrypto/cheetahcoin/doc/Android_Userland_App/README.md

 ####  re-attach specfic screen session when multiple sessions are running (say 3145.pts-1.localhost session):  screen -r 31
 #### force re-attach if the screen session is open at another computer: screen -r 31 -d

-  Inside screen, run below in cheetah to mine NENG, and detach screen session to leave it running in background:
+  Inside screen, run below in cheetah to mine CHTA, and detach screen session to leave it running in background:
 ```
    screen